-The Company has never declared or paid any dividends on its shares.
-The Company currently intends to retain any future earnings to fund the development and growth of its business and does not anticipate paying any cash dividends in the foreseeable future.
+The Company does not pay any dividends on its shares.
+The Company currently intends to retain any future earnings to fund the development and growth of its business and does not anticipate paying any dividends in the foreseeable future.
 Any future determination to pay dividends will be at the discretion of the Company's Board of Directors and will depend upon the Company's results of operations, capital requirements and other relevant factors.